BaekKyunShin/Data-Analyst-Nanodegree/README.md

 jupyter notebook
 ```

-Upload my ipynb files to your jupyter environment to run my projects or other codes
+Upload my ipynb files to your jupyter environment to run my projects or other codes.

 # Project Descriptions
 ### Project 1 - Explore Weather